 Create Cozy Reading Spots

-I’ve tried to create a cozy space with what is feasible in our 1950’s cape cod house.
-We have some unused space in an alcove on the second floor that became a book nook.
+Our home has a couple of cozy spots that are the most popular reading nooks!
+We have some unused space in an alcove on the second floor that became a book corner.
 I didn’t buy anything to make this space.
 A bunch of pillows, some twinkly lights and a framed (free) book related printable fill the space!
 It’s a space the kids see every time they walk upstairs to their bedrooms, so it’s always inviting them in!

 My daughter, our biggest reader, has a cozy chair in her room that she spends a lot of time in.
 The boys have a fun teepee next to their bookcase.
 All of these cozy spots and sometimes they just end up on the couch.
 But I like options!